ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 ## Prerequisites

 * IBM Cloud Account (Free)
 Go to https://cloud.ibm.com/ and sign up for a free account.
-Your credit card information is needed for launch Kubernetes. however, you will not be charged for this tutorial.
+Your credit card information is needed for launch the Kubernetes cluster.
+However, you will not be charged for this tutorial.
 Please set spending notification to avoid anormaly billings. https://cloud.ibm.com/billing/spending-notifications

 * Cloudflare Account (Free)